 Let’s hear it for America’s most-consumed protein.
 Baked, roasted, or fried, chicken is versatile and easy to use in a variety of preparations.
 Around the world, find chicken in noodle soup, baked in a rice crust pilaf, and skewered in kebabs.
 We’ve rounded up our best chicken recipes here.

-chicken skewers—after all, food is more fun on a stick—or marinate wings for a zesty, spicy game-day snack.
+Fire up the grills for chicken skewers—after all, food is more fun on a stick—or marinate wings for a zesty, spicy game-day snack.
 Looking for something a little healthier?
 Boil or bake the bird or make soup.

-Thai recipes to classic French recipes, here are our favorite chicken recipes and ways to use chicken.
+From Thai recipes to classic French recipes, here are our favorite chicken recipes and ways to use chicken.